 And yes, there are fancy

 hinges that can accommodate this issue.
-I don't own them.
+I do not own them.

 Instead I opted to use what I had.
-It's good enough.
+It is good enough.

 important of all to me: this works.